 - 7 ways to use technology to fight the winter blues

-Simply put, the bluish hues of device screens delay our natural daily production of melatonin, which helps to initiate sleep each evening.
+Spending the final hour of our day away from screens I down to their bluish hues, which delay our natural daily production of melatonin, the chemical that helps to initiate sleep each evening.
 Because we continue to shine bright lights into our eyes deep into the evenings, our body no longer gets the natural cues (ie, sunset) that it is used to, which affects our ability to earn eight hours of deep sleep each night.

 While Apple and Google both now offer systems for reducing blue light from smartphone displays in the evenings (along with Apple computers and their Night Shift feature), there are many other technologies available to help understand and then improve your sleep hygiene.